oracle/truffleruby/lib/patches/README.md

 # Temporary patching system

--   The patching system is loaded in `post-boot.rb` only when rubygems are enabled.
+-   The patching system is loaded in `post-boot.rb` and applies for stdlib and gems.
 -   The code handling the patching itself can be found in `lib/truffle/truffle/patching.rb`.
 -   When a gem *abc* is activated and there is a directory *abc* in `lib/patches`, the directory is injected into `LOAD_PATH` before original load-paths of the gem *abc*.
 As a result the patching files are loaded